vladd14/react-is-native/README.md

 # react-is-native
-That Node.js project that transfering React.js project ino React Native.
+It's Node.js project that allow to transfer React.js project ino React Native with css and the same document structure